 Id Software’s “Doom” was a favorite game of the Columbine gunmen, a fact that resulted in a lawsuit — later dismissed — that tried to pin the blame for the shooting on the developers.
 The point of the game is to hunt down various baddies and lay waste to them in such a way that would make Sam Peckinpah proud.

-In “Masters of Doom,” the main creators of the game, John Romero and John Carmack, are shown to have a single-minded obsession with creating the most graphic, intense and dark-humored game the world had ever seen.
+In “Masters of Doom,” the main creators of the game, John Romero and John Carmack, are shown to have a single-minded obsession with creating the most graphic, intense and dark-humored game the world had ever seen — the childhood game of cowboys and Indians with better graphics.
 Their determination came at the expense of almost everything else: human interaction, diet, hygiene.

 The book, however, shares the problematic tunnel vision of its creators.
 It rarely takes a broader look outside of the gaming community to see what true impact “Doom” had on society and business as a whole.
 Sen. Joseph Lieberman is mentioned several times offhandedly and the Columbine issue is dealt with in half a chapter.
 While the character study of “the two Johns” is interesting, the book is targeted at the gaming converted instead of the broader entertainment community.